Blue Jam

-Blue Jam was an ambient, surreal dark comedy and horror radio programme created and directed by Chris Morris.
-It was broadcast on BBC Radio 1 in the early hours of the morning, for three series from 1997 to 1999.
+Blue Jam is a sketch comedy radio programme created by Chris Morris.
+It was broadcast on BBC Radio 1 in the early hours of the morning for three series from 1997 to 1999.

 The programme gained cult status due to its unique mix of surreal monologue, ambient soundtrack, synthesised voices, heavily edited broadcasts and recurring sketches.
-It featured vocal performances of Kevin Eldon, Julia Davis, Mark Heap, David Cann and Amelia Bullmore, with Morris himself delivering disturbing monologues, one of which was revamped and made into the BAFTA-winning short film My Wrongs #8245–8249 & 117.
-Writers who contributed to the programme included Graham Linehan, Arthur Mathews, Peter Baynham, David Quantick, Jane Bussmann, Robert Katz and the cast.
+It features performances by Morris, Kevin Eldon, Julia Davis, Mark Heap, David Cann and Amelia Bullmore.
+It was written by Morris, Graham Linehan, Arthur Mathews, Peter Baynham, David Quantick, Jane Bussmann, Robert Katz and the cast.